 Driven Out Gameplay

 The gameplay is incredibly straight forward.
-You encounter enemies, block, parry and strike until you die or you win.
+You encounter enemies, block, parry, and strike until you die or you win.
 There is a large variety of enemies and they will challenge your approach in different ways.
 Learning the animation patterns to each enemy type and tackling them over and over again is the key to victory.
 You are going to die a lot.

 Some enemies are straight forward, a knight might do a high swing and pause for you to hit them.
 While others get more complex.
 Some launch combo moves that must be blocked in quick succession.
 Others have a kind of stamina you have to wear down by defending before you can land a blow.

 The enemy variety stays fresh and keeps you on your toes.
-The moment you master one, you have to learn a whole new one to continue forward.
+The moment you master one, you have to learn a whole new foe to continue forward.
 It is incredibly satisfying to be stuck on an enemy and have that “Aha” moment and beat them.
 You can place a checkpoint called a witchcraft contraption a couple of times per boss fight.
 If you die you can respawn at it instead of just after the last boss.
 Timing the placement of these checkpoints can save you a lot of headaches, but can also make your life worse if you place them in a bad spot.